neumino/neumino.github.io/movies.md

 ### xXx: Return of Xander Cage
-*Released on 2017-01-17, vote average 5.6*
+*Released on 2017-01-17, vote average 5.7*

-Xander Cage is left for dead after an incident, though he secretly returns to action for a new, tough assignment with his handler Augustus Gibbons.
+Extreme athlete turned government operative Xander Cage (Vin Diesel) comes out of self-imposed exile, thought to be long dead, and is set on a collision course with deadly alpha warrior Xiang (Donnie Yen) and his team in a race to recover a sinister and seemingly unstoppable weapon known as Pandora&#39;s Box.
+Recruiting an all-new group of thrill-seeking cohorts, Xander finds himself enmeshed in a deadly conspiracy that points to collusion at the highest levels of world governments.

 <iframe id="player"
 	type="text/html"